eclipse-leda/leda/content/en/docs/device-provisioning/self-update/api/_index.md

 weight: 3
 ---

-The self update agent (SUA) is a component responsible for the OS Update process.
-SUA is communicating on MQTT interface via usage of defined messages.
-Internally, SUA uses [RAUC](https://rauc.io/) to perform the update.
+The self update agent (SUA) is a component responsible for the OS Update process SUA is communicating on MQTT interface via usage of defined messages.
+Internally, SUA uses [RAUC](https://rauc.io/) to perform the update

 Following sequence diagram shows the happy path example of communication between components.